 Edge joining is the process of bringing two or more boards together edge-to-edge, and is done in order to create a wider board.
-There are many reasons a woodworker might edge join boards.
-These include:
+If you know how to join two pieces of wood side by side, you can continued adding boards to get the size and look you need for your project.

 The first thing to consider when planning to edge join two non-book-matched boards together is how the boards look next to each other.
 This is a two stage process.
 First, look at the boards in their rough cut state before milling them.
 Look at the rough cut boards to see potential matches of grain pattern.
 Use chalk to mark the significant patterns in the boards, such as cathedrals and knots.
 Do the grain patterns of the boards have anything interesting I want to showcase?
 What direction does the grain run?
 How do the cathedrals (arched shape of the grain line) run in the boards?